GeoMOER/moer-mpg-data-analysis/docs/units/_unit08/unit08-02_generalized_additive_models.md

 ## R-sq.(adj) =  0.751   Deviance explained = 77.8%
 ## GCV = 1.1471  Scale est. = 0.97807   n = 22
 ```
-A look on the model performance reveils that the explained deviance has increased.
+A look on the model performance reveals that the explained deviance has increased.
 Assuming that all model assumptions, which are actually the same as for linear models (except the linear relationship) are met, the explained deviance has increased to almost 78 percent.

-In order to check the model assumptions, you can use e.g. the `gam.checked` function.
+In order to check the model assumptions, you can use e.g. the `gam.checked` function:

 ```r